 Sleep Sounds, Doodle Master – Glow Art, Yoga for Kids and Rootd – Panic Attack and Anxiety Relief are all examples of apps that help youngsters to think positively and cope in stressful times.

-Not forgetting the HLP favourite, Minecraft, which is available in both ‘Pocket’ and ‘Educational’ Editions, (occasionally free to download).
+Not forgetting the favourite of many children and young people: Minecraft, which is available in both ‘Pocket’ and ‘Educational’ Editions, (occasionally free to download).

 Social media has mixed reviews but can beneficially link high potential learners who are home educated or who have friendship groups outside of school.
 Monitor for unwelcome contacts and set time limits if usage becomes excessive.